DebugML/debugml.github.io/_posts/2024-06-27-logicbreaks.md

 We emphasize that this is a theoretical result about **capacity**: it states that transformers of a certain size have the ability to perform one step of inference.
 However, it is not clear how to certify whether such transformers are guaranteed to learn the "correct" set of weights.
 Nevertheless, such results are useful because they allow us to better understand what a model is theoretically capable of.
-Our theoretical construction is not the only one in the [literature](https://arxiv.org/abs/2205.11502), but it is the smallest to our knowledge, which is generally an advantage for theoretical analysis.
+Our theoretical construction is not the [only one](https://arxiv.org/abs/2205.11502), but it is the smallest to our knowledge.
+A small size is generally an advantage for theoretical analysis and, in our case, allows us to more easily derive attacks against our theoretical construction.

 Although we don't know how to provably guarantee that a transformer learns the correct weights, we can empirically evaluate the performance of learned models.